vaishnavidixit12/A-B-testing-for-sales-insights/README.md

-# A/B Testing Conversion Insights for Sales
+# A/B Testing Conversion and Hypothesis Testing Insights for Sales

 This Jupyter Notebook provides an in-depth analysis of user behavior and conversion rates for Bluetooth speaker sales using A/B testing methodologies.
 It aims to generate actionable insights that can drive business decisions and optimize marketing strategies.